 Ready to race uphill?

 Starting at 8AM, adventurous men and women can run, snowshoe, ski, and climb a 3.2 mile course that reaches 2,000 feet upwards.
 There are separate divisions for those who ski and those who run/snowshoe.
-Pre-registration is $25 with a $30 fee the day of the race.
+Pre-registration is $25 with a $35 fee the day of the race before 7:30am.
 You’ll go up the mountain, over the top to Shirley Lake and enjoy a brief downhill slide to finish at High Camp.

 Billy Dutton was a founding member of the Tahoe Nordic Search and Rescue Team in 1976.
 His life ended early as a victim of cancer.
 Known for his ready smile and many contributions to the community, this annual event carries on his name and his love of the outdoors.
 Proceeds will benefit the Juniors division of the Far West Nordic Ski Association.

 This list was accurate at the time of publication, please check directly with the venue to ensure dates, times, and locations remain the same.